IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

-   There are scenarios, typically in a hierarchical Software-Defined Networking (SDN) context, where the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for its client to perform end-to-end path computation.
-In these cases the client would need to request the provider to calculate some (partial) feasible paths.
+   There are scenarios, typically in a hierarchical Software-Defined Networking (SDN) context, where the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for its client to perform multi-domain path computation.
+In these cases the client would need to request the TE network provider to compute some intra-domain paths.

-   This document defines a YANG data model for a Remote Procedure Call (RPC) to request path computation.
+   This document defines a YANG data model which contains Remote Procedure Calls (RPCs) to request path computation.
 This model complements the solution, defined in RFC YYYY, to configure a TE tunnel path in "compute-only" mode.

    \[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-yang-te once it has been published.

-   Moreover this document describes some use cases where a path computation request, via YANG-based protocols (e.g., NETCONF or RESTCONF), can be needed.
+   Moreover, this document describes some use cases where the path computation request, via YANG-based protocols (e.g., NETCONF or RESTCONF), can be needed.